 Gagging or spitting of textured, chewable foods.
 Some children struggle to progress from liquids to solids, and can be intolerant of mixed textures and chewable solids as these make them gag or vomit.
 Learning to bite and chew efficiently is influenced by the sensory properties of the food and its placement in the mouth.
 Difficulty tolerating textures often results from food making the child feel unwell or the texture being too advanced for them.
 They subsequently try to avoid new tastes and textures.

-1. How long do meal times usually take?
-If more than about 30 minutes on a regular basis there may well be a problem.
+- How long do meal times usually take?
+If more than about 30 minutes on a regular basis, there may well be a problem.
 Prolonged feeding times can be a clear sign that something needs to be addressed.

-2. Are meal times stressful?
-It is very common for parents to state that they “just dread mealtimes” because feeding their child is so difficult.
+- Are meal times stressful?
+It is very common for parents to state that they dread mealtimes because feeding their child is so difficult.

-4. Has your child not gained weight in the past 2 to 3 months?
-Steady weight gain is particularly important in the first 2 years of life for brain development as well as overall growth.
+- Has your child not gained weight in the past two to three months?
+Steady weight gain is particularly important in the first two years of life for brain development as well as overall growth.
 A lack of weight gain in a young child is like weight loss in an older child or adult.